Merredin

 Merredin is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on AreaSearch's analysis, Merredin's population is around 5255 as of August 2025.
-This reflects an increase of 362 people, a growth rate of 7.4%, since the 2021 Census which reported a population of 4893 people.
-The change is inferred from the estimated resident population of 5249 from the ABS as of June 2024 and an additional seven validated new addresses since the Census date.
-This level of population equates to a density ratio of 0.50 persons per square kilometer.
-Merredin's growth rate positions it within 1.2 percentage points of the national average (8.6%), demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by overseas migration, contributing approximately 81.1% of overall population gains during recent periods.
+Merredin's population was approximately 5,297 as of November 2025.
+This represented an increase of 404 people, or 8.3%, since the 2021 Census which reported a population of 4,893.
+The change was inferred from the estimated resident population of 5,249 in June 2024 and an additional 25 validated new addresses since the Census date.
+This resulted in a population density ratio of 0.50 persons per square kilometer.
+Merredin's growth rate of 8.3% since the census was within 0.6 percentage points of the national average of 8.9%, indicating competitive growth fundamentals.
+Overseas migration contributed approximately 81.1% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
-For areas not covered by this data, and to estimate growth across all areas post-2032, AreaSearch utilises the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-According to these trends, an above median population growth is projected for Australia's non-metropolitan areas.
-The area is expected to expand by 823 persons to reach a total of 6116 people by 2041, recording a gain of 15.6% in total over the 17-year period.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and to estimate growth post-2032, AreaSearch used growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections, released in 2023 based on 2022 data.
+Demographic trends projected an above median population growth for Australia's non-metropolitan areas, with Merredin expected to expand by 823 persons to 2041, recording a total gain of 14.6% over the 17 years.

 Frequently Asked Questions - Population